 In section B, they will produce a written text to a specified audience, purpose and form in which they give their own perspective on the theme that has been introduced to them in section A.

-In GCSE English Literature pupils will focus on the following literary materials:
+In GCSE English Literature pupils will focus on the following texts:

-- A collection of poetry from the AQA Anthology and an unseen poem
+• A collection of poetry from the AQA Anthology ‘Power And Conflict’ Cluster and an unseen poem

 Pupils will learn how to:

-Step up to English helps Entry Level pupils build basic and relevant literacy skills
+Step up to English assists entry level pupils build basic and relevant literacy skills.

-Two ‘Steps’: Silver Step (Entry Level 1 and 2) and Gold Step (Entry Level 3) are available so the specification can be tailored to the needs of the pupils.
-The two step approach is ideal to build confidence and provide access to the new GCSEs.
+There are two ‘Steps’: Silver Step (Entry Level 1 and 2) and Gold Step (Entry Level 3) which are available so the specification can be tailored to the individual needs of the pupils.
+The two step approach is ideal to build confidence and provide access to the study of GCSEs.

-- Component 2, Creative Reading and Writing, is literary in nature and pupils will be asked to respond to excerpts from literary and literary non-fiction texts and write creatively.
-In the Gold step texts from the 19th, 20th and 21st
+• Component 2, Creative Reading and Writing, is literary in nature and pupils will be asked to respond to excerpts from literary and literary non-fiction texts and write creatively.
+In the Gold step texts from the 19th, 20th and 21st Century.

-Functional English is generally studied by Post 16 pupils at either Entry Level 1, 2 or 3, Level 1 or Level 2.
+English Functional Skills is studied by Post 16 pupils at Level 1 or Level 2.
 They focus on the skills in each subject area that are needed in everyday life.

-- Understanding different texts and documents such as non fiction texts, leaflets and information giving documents.
+• Reading and understanding different texts and documents such as non-fiction texts, leaflets and information documents.

 Key Stage 3 and 4.